diegomendez40/PythonCodeSnippets/README.md

 ### 105 - Wireless Communications

 Tutorials for engineering students and code snippets related to my work as a professor at the UC3M and my research interests in wireless communications, channel estimation, tracking and learning, etc. (-- WORK IN PROGRESS --)

+### 106 - Concurrency Performance Tests (Python, Cython, C++)

+A performance analysis for different modes of concurrent programming in Python, Cython and C++ for different machines and tasks. (-- WORK IN PROGRESS --)